Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

-Further information can be found at https://www.asknicely.com/privacy.
+Further information on this can be found at https://www.asknicely.com/privacy.

-Online presences in social media
+Online presence in social media

 We maintain online presences within social networks and platforms in order to communicate with the customers, interested parties and users active there and to be able to inform them about our services.
 When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of their respective operators apply.

-Integration of third-party services and content
+Integration of third party services and content